-Small acts of rebellion serve to remind others that they’re not alone.
+Small acts of rebellion, like the Jericho Protest, serve to remind others that they’re not alone.

 On Sunday mornings, I like to go for coffee at Peet’s by the White House.
 Located on a sunny corner, it’s a good place to write in the quiet moments just after dawn.
 Inside, it’s usually just me, Secret Service agents taking a break and the odd jogger.

 One of those odd joggers is the man from the Jericho Protest.
 I saw him a couple months ago.
 A runner with a vuvuzela.
 He stopped in front of 1600 Pennsylvania, blew his horn, and jogged off.
 Clearly, it was his Sunday morning routine.

 So, when I saw a person with a horn in front of Peet’s, I had to stop and get his photo.
 He does seven laps around the White House, blowing his horn on each circuit, just like the Jericho legend.

 The plaza in front of the White House is blocked off to cars.
 Located at the intersection of two major bike lanes, it’s the Mixing Bowl of #BikeDC.
 If you bike in this city, and are going east-west or north-south, it’s hard to avoid the Trumpian residence.

 How do you respond?